 A free copy is available from the tables near the church doors.
-The parish is providing the booklets without charge.
+The parish is providing the booklets.

-Any donation that you can give to help cover the cost may be placed in the black parish collection buckets.
 The cost to the parish this year is \$5 per copy.

+Any donation that you can give to help cover the cost is appreciated.
+Donations may be placed in the black parish collection buckets.
+Thank you to all who made a donation last Sunday to the collection bucket or to the "tap and go" stations.